sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 }
 ```

-The example I give is simple to avoid, but when the index of `a` is a variable, it is hard to tell whether it is in bound or not.
+The example I give is simple to avoid, but when the index of `a` is a variable, it is hard to tell whether it is in-bounds or not.
 Csmith only generates index variables of `for` loops counter and ensures the `for` loop never exceeds the boundary.
 For arbitrary index variables, Csmith applies the modulo operator.
-If both technique does not work, for example, when array length increases, Csmith emits explicit checks against array lengths.
+If both techniques do not work—for example, when array length increases—Csmith emits explicit checks against array lengths.

 ### Initializer Safety

 Csmith initializes variables right after declaration and bans `goto` statement to ensure the execution is in order.

-**Question:** What kind of cases that can be omitted due to the current design of program generation and safety constraints?
+**Question:** What kind of cases can be omitted due to the current design of program generation and safety constraints?

 ### Global Safety